rsksmart/devportal-1.0/rif/enveloping/architecture.md

 ![Enveloping - Smart Wallet with Gasless EOA](/assets/img/rif-enveloping/SmartWalletWithGasless.jpg)

 The gas-less requester has a SmartWallet address where they receive tokens but don't use them.
-If the requester needs to call a contract, e.g,  to send the tokens to another account, they must deploy a Smart Wallet first.
+If the requester needs to call a contract, e.g., to send the tokens to another account, they must deploy a Smart Wallet first.

-1. A Requester creates a deployWallet request.
+1. A Requester creates a deploy wallet request.
-2. A Requester sends the request to the Relay Server through Relay Client.
+2. A Requester sends the request to the Relay Server through the Relay Client.
-3. Relay Client wraps the transaction sent by the Requester in a Deploy Request to create the Smart Wallet and signs it.
+3. The Relay Client wraps the transaction sent by the Requester in a Deploy Request to create the Smart Wallet and signs it.
-4. The Relay Client sends to the Relay Server a Deploy Request (via HTTPClient-HTTPServer)
+4. The Relay Client sends to the Relay Server a Deploy Request (via HTTP Client ↔ HTTP Server).
 5. The Relay Server signs the transaction containing the Deploy Request, with the Relay Worker account.
-6. The Relay Server sends the request to the Relay Hub using the Relay Worker account executing the relay call function of the Relay Hub contract.
-Following the same process from step 6.
+6. The Relay Server sends the request to the Relay Hub using the Relay Worker account executing the `relayCall` function of the Relay Hub contract.
-7. The Relay Hub invokes the `preRelayCall` method in the Deploy Paymaster contract using the received Deploy Request as parameters.
-8. The Deploy Paymaster must ensure:
+  - Here's where the Relay Server will typically call the Deploy Verifier to ensure:
-    - The Paymaster accepts the offered tokens.
+    - The Verifier accepts the offered tokens.
-    - The Proxy Factory instance to use is known by the paymaster
+    - The Proxy Factory instance to use is known by the verifier.
     - The Proxy Factory contract isn’t creating an existing Smart Wallet.
     - The requester has enough tokens to pay.
-9. The Relay Hub calls the Proxy Factory using the method relayedUserSmartWalletCreation.
+7. The Relay Hub calls the Proxy Factory using the method `relayedUserSmartWalletCreation`.
-10. The Proxy Factory performs the following checks:
+8. The Proxy Factory performs the following checks:
-    - Checks the sender’s nonce.
+    - Checks the sender's nonce.
-    - Checks the Deploy Request signature
+    - Checks the Deploy Request signature.
-11. The Proxy Factory using the `create2` opcode creates the Smart Wallet.
+9. The Proxy Factory creates the Smart Wallet using the `create2` opcode.
-12. Then it calls the `initialize` function in the Smart Wallet contract.
+10. Then it calls the `initialize` function in the Smart Wallet contract.
     - The Smart Wallet, during its initialization, executes the token transfer.
-    - Then it initializes the Smart Wallet state and sets the requester’s EOA as the owner of the Smart Wallet
+    - Then it initializes the Smart Wallet state and sets the requester’s EOA as the owner of the Smart Wallet.
     - In the case there is a custom logic, its initialization is called as well.
-13. The Relay Hub executes `postRelayCall` in the Paymaster.

 ## Deprecated